-DP 502 Wesleyan Tradition.A historical and comparative survey of the primary theological movements within the United Methodist Church from John Wesley to the present.
+DP 502 Wesleyan Tradition.
+A historical and comparative survey of the primary theological movements

 DP 504 Reformed Worship.
 This course focuses on the theology, history and practice of worship in the reformed tradition.
 Helps develop an awareness of worship from a biblical, incarnational and trinitarian perspective and traces the development of Reformed worship patterns from the Reformation to the present.
 Explores issues related to the ministry of worship in Presbyterian and Reformed congregations, including the sacraments, prayer, hymnody, weddings, funerals, children and youth in worship, and personal devotion.
-MDiv core: MIN6 perspective.
-Distinctive programs of particular Baptist groups, especially American Baptists.
-MDiv core: MIN 6.
+MDiv core: MIN6